tymyrddin/red-network/source/docs/transport/README.md

 ## What?

-Hacking the heart of the Internet.
+Hacking the transport layer of the Internet.

 ## Why?